 In my previous article, I described why you may need to clear output data in your Jupyter notebooks.
 As at the time I participated in a pre-sail project for AI Superior, we required a quick solution to achieve this goal.
 That is why I used Python-based pre-commit framework to create a pipeline to clear output data.
 However, this approach requires you to install additional Python package into your system, that might not be always possible.
 Therefore, at the time I decided that I would implement this approach as a pure Bash script.
 Recently, I have found some spare time and decided to dig deeper into this topic.
 As a result of my explorations, I developed a git pre-commit hook that clears Jupyter output cells and wrote this article describing it.
 If you are an adept of ‘show me the code’ and do not want to read the article, you can find the final script here.

-De facto, Git is a standard version control system now.
+De facto, git is a standard version control system now.
 Not surprisingly that I use it for my projects.
 Working on a project, I often face with a situation when I have made a number of changes, and I need to describe them in a commit message.
 Of course, I try following the line when every change results in a new commit, however, on practice, sometime I face with the situation when I need to describe a number of changes in one commit message.
 If there are a number of changes (or peculiarities), mentioning all of them could be a challenge.
 Of course, you can open an additional terminal and do diffing, however, it would be great if this information is included in the commit message.

 Recently, I have participated in a project at AI Superior aimed at the analysis of a dataset with sensitive data.
 So as the data have to remain private, initially we shared the dataset through a secure channel and took measures to prevent its accidental distribution (we put the dataset in a separate directory and configured git to ignore this folder and other directories containing intermediate processing results).
 However, working on this project I have noticed that Jupyter notebook, that is a kind of standard tool used for data analysis, may be a source of sensitive data leakage.